 Making Ginger Plum Chicken in Standard Slow Cooker

 While the recipe below was created for the Wonderbag, it can easily be made in the slow cooker you already have as well.
-Simply brown ingredients as instructed then place in slow cooker to get tender, sticky and delicious!
+Simply brown ingredients as instructed then place in slow cooker on low for 4-6 hours to get tender, sticky and delicious!

 Ginger Plum Chicken Recipe

-- 3 strips of bacon (center cut or trimmed)
+- 3 strips bacon center cut or trimmed

 - 1 cup diced prunes